The joint bidiagonalization method for large GSVD computations in finite precision: The JBD process in finite precision

-Theorem \ref{thm3.1} and Theorem \ref{thm3.3} show that in the presence of rounding errors, the JBD process of $\{A, L\}$ is not equivalent to the combination of the lower and upper Lanczos bidiagonalizations of $Q_{A}$ and $Q_{L}$ with rounding error $O(\epsilon)$ any longer.
-On the other hand, for the aim of analysis, we can treat the process of computing $B_{k}$ and $\widehat{B}_{k}$ as lower and upper Lanczos bidiagonalization with gradually growing error terms respectively, where the growth rate of error terms are affected by $\|\underline{B}_{k}^{-1}\|$ and $\|\widehat{B}_{k}^{-1}\|$.
+In summary, unlike standard lower and upper Lanczos bidiagonalizations of $Q_A$ and $Q_L$ in finite precision, the JBD process in finite precision is lower and upper Lanczos bidiagonalizations with gradually growing error terms, where the growths of the error terms are dictated by $\|\underline{B}_{k}^{-1}\|$ and $\|\widehat{B}_{k}^{-1}\|$ separately.

-\begin{remark} The growth speed of $\|\underline{B}_{k}^{-1}\|$ can be controlled.
-In the GSVD computation problems, usually at least one matrix of $\{A, L\}$ is well conditioned, which results to that at least one of $\{Q_{A}, Q_{L}\}$ is well conditioned.
-If $Q_{A}$ is the well conditioned one, we implements the JBD process on $\{A, L\}$, which leads $\underline{B}_{k}$ to be a well conditioned matrix; otherwise if $Q_{L}$ is the well conditioned one, we implements the JBD process on $\{L, A\}$, which still leads $\underline{B}_{k}$ to be a well conditioned matrix.
-By this modification, we could always make sure that $\|\underline{B}_{k}^{-1}\|$ will not grow too big. \end{remark}